Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Discussion

-Over the past decade, Earth Observation based mapping of offshore wind infrastructure has matured substantially, with robust methods now available for global-scale spatial mapping.
-The contribution of this work lies in introducing high-density temporal characterization of offshore wind infrastructure at global scale.
+Over the past decade, Earth Observation based location mapping of offshore wind infrastructure has matured substantially, with methods which have been demonstrated for global-scale spatial mapping.
+The contribution of this work extents the field and lies in introducing high-density (1-12 days) temporal characterization of offshore wind infrastructure at global scale.
 In this sense, the focus shifts from asking "Where are turbines?" to asking "What is happening at each turbine location, and when?".
 By providing high density time series and baseline semantic labels, this study moves offshore wind infrastructure monitoring toward dynamic infrastructure intelligence rather than inventory mapping.
 However, the results also reveal that temporally dense monitoring remains fundamentally dependent on spatial detection.
 Bridging spatial localization and temporal analysis into a unified spatiotemporal framework represents a central challenge for upcoming research in offshore wind infrastructure monitoring from space.

-A central challenge pointed out by this work is the dependency of dense time series analysis on prior spatial detection.
 The proposed 1D profile-based time series approach is highly effective once a location is known, but it requires initial spatial localization.
-CNN-based object detectors perform well in complex near-coastal and harbour environments, where heterogeneous background patterns demand high precision \citep{hoeser2022deepowt, Ding2024owtcn, Zhang2024gowtgeedeep, liu2024shandong, song2025seanson, LIU2026108706}.
-In contrast, CFAR-based approaches are often more sensitive to generic offshore metallic structures \citep{e21060556, WONG2019111412, Paolo2024} and may therefore be better suited to detecting early-stage turbine foundations.
-The two approaches reflect a precision-recall trade-off, where CNN-based models tend to optimize precision in heterogeneous settings, whereas CFAR-based methods may increase recall for early construction signals but tend to be more prone to false alarms.
+CNN-based object detectors perform well in complex near-coastal and harbor environments, where heterogeneous background patterns demand high precision as reported by \citet{hoeser2022deepowt, Ding2024owtcn, Zhang2024gowtgeedeep, liu2024shandong, song2025seanson, LIU2026108706}.
+In contrast, CFAR- and rule-based approaches are often more sensitive to generic offshore metallic structures as demonstrated by \citep{e21060556, WONG2019111412, zhang2021gowt, Paolo2024} and may therefore be better suited to detecting early-stage turbine foundations.
+This distinction reflects a precision-recall trade-off, where CNN-based models tend to optimize precision in heterogeneous settings, and CFAR- or rule-based methods may increase recall for early construction signals but tend to be more prone to false alarms.